Building Voice Agents

 // Option 2: override based on current state like removing all agent messagessession.updateHistory((currentHistory) => { return currentHistory.filter( (item) => !(item.type === 'message' && item.role === 'assistant'), );});Limitations

-Section titled “Limitations”- You can currently not update/change function tool calls after the fact
+Section titled “Limitations”- You cannot currently edit function tool calls after the fact.

-- Responses that were truncated due to an interruption do not have a transcript
+output_audio.transcript. - Responses truncated by interruption do not retain a final transcript.

 Delegation through tools